DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teaching-degree-apprenticeships.md

 ## Who’s eligible to apply for a TDA?
 The TDA will be available to both people who are leaving school, or at the start of their careers, and those already working who are interested in becoming a teacher, including teaching assistants.

-To be eligible to apply for a TDA you’ll need:
+To be eligible to apply for a TDA you’ll need the following qualifications:

-Qualifications

 • GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)